Five other Japanese lawmakers may be involved in casino bribery scandal | The Japan Times

 One of the five lawmakers admitted to meeting with Nakazato, who was a former member of the Urasoe Municipal Assembly in Okinawa, without knowing he was advising the Chinese company.

-The lawmaker also denied receiving “even a penny” in cash from the company, adding it did not give donations or buy tickets for political events.
+The lawmaker also denied receiving “even one yen” in cash from the company, adding it did not give donations or buy tickets for political events.

 Aside from the alleged gift of ¥3 million, Akimoto is also suspected of being invited by the company for a trip to Hokkaido with his family, with the company shouldering their travel expenses totaling some ¥700,000.